 Other 2008 projects include a braincell made from 5,000 donated books.
 With local help I built it in a new library, after which the books were sold off for charity.
 Images.

 In 2009, the State Library of Western Australia commissioned a 2 metre high paper totem made of hundreds of children’s books.

 Also in 2009 I construct a large (300kg) compressed sculpture for installation outside on the Cottesloe beach, for the annual Sculpture by the Sea exhibition which draws a crowd of 200,000 people over the two weeks.

 For the 2014 Dublin Biennial, in Ireland, I researched 3D printers that print paper in layers, before constructing, shipping and exhibitions two, 2m high ceramic and compressed paper works.

 As the Artist in Residence at Tranby College (2013-15), I created four outdoor sculptural seats from more than 20,000 pages of paper and 2000 bicycle spokes.

 (More project may be added here, if and when I have spare time...)

 More images are here.

-Those interested in digging deeper into what motivates me, may like to read "Dead zones of the imagination On violence, bureaucracy, and interpretive labour” the 2006 Malinowski Memorial Lecture, by David Graeber, from Goldsmiths, University of London.
+"Dead zones of the imagination On violence, bureaucracy, and interpretive labour” the 2006 Malinowski Memorial Lecture, by David Graeber, from Goldsmiths, University of London.